-Announcing No Narrow Thing, the podcast that gets philosophical about everything.
-Hosts Dustyn Addington (PhD candidate in philosophy) and Whitney Johnson (MPH, Yale University) have a lot of questions, and want to get to the bottom of them.
+Last fall, graduate student Dustyn Addington launched the podcast No Narrow Thing with co-host Whitney Johnson (MPH, Yale University).
 No Narrow Thing bridges the theoretical and practical, applying a philosophical lens to compelling questions, big and small.
-Each episodes focuses on a single line of inquiry, like: -Is there a duty to vote? -Should I believe in ghosts? -Is it ethical to gossip?
+Each episodes focuses on a single line of inquiry, such as: -Is there a duty to vote? -Should I believe in ghosts? -Is it ethical to gossip?
 No Narrow...
 Read more